Shuffle/Shuffle-docs/docs/troubleshooting.md

     ```

 ## Recover admin user
-If you find yourself in a situation where you have forgotten your passowrd, You can reset your lost password in your local instance by doing the following:
+If you find yourself in a situation where you have forgotten your passowrd and need a reset for your user, you can reset your lost password in your local instance by doing the following:
 1. docker exec to get bash session into OpenSearch container `docker exec -it <container_id> bash`

 2. Dump the results of users index query into `users.log` file